Labs64/netlicensing.io/pages/github-students.md

     <div class="col-md-4 col-md-offset-1">
         <h3>Can I upgrade if I already have free NetLicensing account?</h3>

         <p>Sure, you can.
-Upgrade for free to the Basic Plan by clicking the "Claim NetLicensing for students offer" button in your NetLicensing Profile page.</p>
+Upgrade for free to the Basic Plan by clicking the "Claim NetLicensing for Students offer" button in your NetLicensing Profile page.</p>
     </div>
 </div>